Reading the United States Great Seal

 Words to contain Q

-Nobody having to take just my word it, the Seal does not have the sound context to read u as [v] or [w].
-The square capitals were what we call today a font style.
-Here we go, minding that ancients doubled non-vowels, up to the classic Latin standard:
+Nobody having to take just my word it, the Seal does not have the speech sound context to read u as [v].
+Here we go, minding that ancients doubled non-vowels; we say the n twice, in annuit:

 [ε: p l u: r i b u s] [u: n u m]